 Board of Directors

 Bonanzaville’s Board of Directors are chosen from the membership by members at the annual meeting each April.
 They serve three year terms.
-The Board of Directors meet monthly on the first Thursday of each month.
+The Board of Directors meet monthly on the second wednesday of each month.
 The meeting dates are posted on the calendar of events page here.

 Brenda Warren, Executive Director Contact Brenda